 serial_requeue

 This partition is appropriate for single core (serial) jobs, jobs that require up to 8 cores for small periods of time (less than 1 day), or job arrays where each job instance uses less than 8 cores.
 Multinode jobs may be run in the partition but be advised that this is a heterogeneous partition and users are highly recommended to leverage the --constraint option to get a homogeneous block of compute and networking.
 The maximum runtime for this queue is 3 days.
-As this partition is made up of an assortment of nodes owned by other groups in addition to the general nodes, jobs in this partition may be killed but automatically requeued if a higher priority job (e.g. the job of a node owner) comes in.
+GPU jobs are rejected from this partition and should be run in gpu_requeue.
+As this partition is made up of an assortment of nodes owned by other groups in addition to the general nodes, jobs in this partition may be killed and requeued if a higher priority job (e.g. the job of a node owner) comes in.

-Because serial_requeue takes advantage of slack time in owned partitions, times in the PENDING state can potentially be much shorter than the shared partition.
+Because serial_requeue takes advantage of slack time in owned partitions, times in the PENDING state can potentially be much shorter than the shared and sapphire partitions.
 Since jobs may be killed, requeued, and run a 2nd time, ensure that the jobs are a good match for this partition.
 For example, jobs that append output would not be good for serial_requeue unless the data files were zeroed out at the start to ensure output from a previous (killed) run was removed.
-Also, to ensure your job need not redo all its compute again, it would be advisable to have breakpoints or branching instructions to bypass parts of work that have already been completed.
+Also, to ensure your job need not redo all its compute again, it is advisable to have checkpointing enabled for your code.
 We do advise that you use the --open-mode=append to see the requeue status/error messages in your log files.
 Without this option, your log files will be reset at the start of each (requeued) run, with no obvious indication of requeue events.

 gpu_requeue